sageguy09/testscriptsample/README.md

-Upon cloning, run npm install to install dependencies.
+Upon cloning of this repo, run **npm install** to install package dependencies.

 To run test, run **NPM run Test**.
 If the test returns 1 of 1 passed, hit 'a' to run all test scripts in the directory.